broadinstitute/cdsr_plots/README.md

 way to visualize the results of a gene set enrichment analysis.
-The functions are designed to work with the [cdsrgsea](https://github.com/broadinstitute/cdsr_gsea) package but they are fexible enough to work with other packages.
+The functions are designed to work with the [cdsrgsea](https://github.com/broadinstitute/cdsr_gsea) package but they are fexible enough to work with other GSEA packages.

 ### Example data

-As an example we will look for enriched terms from the HALLMARK collection using the hypergeometric test.
+As an example we will look for enriched gene sets from the HALLMARK collection using the hypergeometric test.